⌂ / Climate Culture / Entertainment Lab / Climate Clips Archive

 Climate Clips Archive

-Over the past year, we’ve been tremendously excited to see a growing number and diversity of climate mentions showing up in genres from comedy to horror to science fiction.
-Many of these beats are in content that people wouldn’t normally recognize as being “climate-oriented,” and yet they’re doing the crucial and profound work of seeding our media ecosystem with climate-friendly content that begins to normalize climate-friendly behaviors on-screen, which can start to inspire audience to adopt those behaviors at home.
-These clips are also showing us that climate can fit seamlessly into all genres and formats, in big ways and small – as a supporting beat, a funny aside, a secondary story, or even as the “inciting incident” that sparks a hero’s journey.
+We’re thrilled to see the growing number and diversity of climate mentions showing up in film and TV, from comedy to drama to science fiction.
+Many of these moments are in content that people wouldn’t normally recognize as being “climate-oriented,” and yet they’re doing vital work to seed our media ecosystem with climate-friendly behaviors and themes, which can help to build new social norms and inspire audiences at home.

 Note: This is by no means a comprehensive list of all the mentions out there.